dannylekim/kantasky/docs/Notes.md

 Everything on the todo obviously
-Attaching users and tasks to each other following the data structure Group API
+Attaching users and tasks to each other following the data structure Group API web-api notification -> set a notification on the user, web page checks if, if there, open a notification Email/SMS Notification
-Email/SMS Notification
 Timer that starts how long you've been working on the task Inviting people to groups charts
 Android app written in Kotlin
+Username checks in the db

 # Important